edgedb/edgedb/docs/datamodel/index.rst

     inheritance
     annotations
     extensions
-    migrations
     comparison

 With EdgeDB, you can define your schema with EdgeDB's schema definition language, called **EdgeDB SDL** or simply **SDL**.
-SDL's declarative, object-oriented syntax will look familiar to users or ORM libraries.
+SDL's declarative, object-oriented syntax will look familiar to users of ORM libraries.

 .. code-block:: sdl